elliottmunoz/FED-docs/Project-Start-Checklist.md

 * Convenience:
   * Is there a way to develop 'flat' pages in the app, using site assets?
-  * Are there special restrictions or domain name issues that make the app difficult to test on a local vertial machine?
+  * Are there special restrictions or domain name issues that make the app difficult to test on a local virtual machine?
 * View development:
   * Are devs developing views ahead of FEDs?
   * Are devs developing views ahead of final UX/design?